Splaktar/angularjs-angular-material-hybrid-demo/README.md

 This was started on [StackBlitz](https://stackblitz.com/edit/angularjs-material-ngupgradelite-demo), based on a demo by [George Kalpakas](https://github.com/gkalpak), but using ngUpgrade can be done in a way that is either compatible with StackBlitz or the Angular CLI, not both.
+This repo uses the Angular CLI along with the `downgradeModule()`.

+Find out more in the [Upgrading for Performance Guide](https://angular.io/guide/upgrade-performance).

 ## AngularJS Material Migration Guide